jonnonz1/nz-statute-book/acts/public/2004/corrections-act-2004.md

   (b) details of the person's offence and sentence (including relevant dates such as the date on which the person is eligible or entitled to be released).
 (4) The chief executive may supply the information specified in subsection (3) to any immigration officer or other officer or employee of the responsible department who is authorised in that behalf by the Chief Executive of the responsible department.
 (5) Information supplied under subsection (4) may be supplied in any form that is determined by agreement between the Chief Executive of the responsible department and the chief executive.
+(5A) On or after 1 December 2020, no information may be supplied under this section except under— (a) an information matching agreement entered into under Part 10 of the Privacy Act 1993 and continued by clause 11 of Schedule 1 of the Privacy Act 2020; or
+  (b) an approved information sharing agreement entered into under subpart 1 of Part 7 of the Privacy Act 2020.
 (6) In this section identifying information in relation to any person includes the person's full name, date and place of birth, gender, location, citizenship, unique identifying number used by the department, and any known alias.

 **Information sharing about highest-risk offenders**

 ### 181A Disclosure of information relating to highest-risk offenders
 (1) A specified agency that enters into an information sharing agreement under section 182D (as modified by subsection (5)) with another specified agency is authorised to disclose to that agency any personal information about a highest-risk offender, but only if the disclosure is for, or relates to, a purpose listed in subsection (3).
-(2) Nothing in subsection (1) limits the operation of the Privacy Act 1993 or section 182 of this Act.
+(2) Nothing in subsection (1) limits the operation of the Privacy Act 2020 or section 182 of this Act.
 (3) The purposes for which personal information about highest-risk offenders may be disclosed under an information sharing agreement between specified agencies are—
   (a) to assist the monitoring of compliance of highest-risk offenders with their conditions of release:
   (b) to assist in facilitating the rehabilitation of highest-risk offenders: